Cub0n/Freifunk-on-low-Flash-RAM-device/README.md

 * Change to gluon repo and execute _make update_
 * Change to subdirectory openwrt and execute _make menuconfig_
 * Change device model and subtarget
-* Change every package and kernel module **which are not needed to mount a USB device** as module (This will take very long and has to be adjusted for every device)
+* Change every package and kernel module **which are not needed to mount a USB device** as module (This will take very long and has to be adjusted for every device).
+Not needed packages are all dealing with Wifi, dnsmasq, lua, etc.
-* Select at least busybox, dropbear, block-mount, kmod-fs-ext4 e2fsprogs, usb2, etc. to compile inside the image (see https://openwrt.org/docs/guide-user/additional-software/extroot_configuration)
+* Select at least busybox, dropbear, block-mount, kmod-fs-ext4, kmod-uhci/ohci, and all applicatons necessary to run a minmal OpenWRT to compile inside the image (see https://openwrt.org/docs/guide-user/additional-software/extroot_configuration)
 * Select the needed Freifunk packages as modules
 * Exit and save configuration
 * Execute _make_, this will download, extract, compile and build the image and all selected packages
-* The resulting image and packages are located under _gluon/openwrt/bin/targets/_
+* The resulting image and packages are located under _gluon/openwrt/bin/targets/_ and should be smaller than 4MB.
+If not, repeat the steps to select and mark applications as modules
 * Leave the docker container
 * Plug the formatted ext4 USB device into the router
 * Select the image and flash the router (this can differ for every device), the network cable has to be plugged in a LAN port